Algonquian peoples

 A 1585 sketch of the Algonquian village of Pomeiock near present-day Gibbs Creek in North Carolina.

 The Algonquians are one of the most populous and widespread North American Indigenous American groups, consisting of the peoples who speak Algonquian languages.
 They historically were prominent along the Atlantic Coast and in the interior regions along St. Lawrence River and around the Great Lakes.

+Culture

 Before contact with Europeans, most Algonquian settlements lived by hunting and fishing, with many of them supplementing their diet by cultivating corn, beans and squash (the "Three Sisters").
 The Ojibwe cultivated wild rice.

-Colonial period

 At the time of European arrival in North America, Algonquian peoples resided in present-day Canada east of the Rocky Mountains, New England, New Jersey, southeastern New York, Delaware, and down the Atlantic Coast to the Upper South, and around the Great Lakes in present-day Illinois, Indiana, Iowa, Michigan, Minnesota, and Wisconsin.
-The precise homeland of the Algonquian peoples is not known.
-At the time of European contact, the hegemonic Iroquois Confederacy, based in present-day New York and Pennsylvania, was regularly at war with their Algonquian neighbors.
+The precise homelands of some Algonquian peoples are not known.
+At the time of European contact, the Haudenosaunee, based in present-day New York and Pennsylvania, were often at war with some of their Algonquian neighbors.

-Tribal identity

-The Algonquian peoples include and have included historical populations in: